 What Are the Cons of Blockchain Technology?

-Blockchains are still under development to be used effectively.
+Just as stated by hotforex reviews, blockchains are still under development to be used effectively.
 Cryptocurrencies like Bitcoin and Ethereum have experienced rapid growth.
 Because of this, they have dealt with high “gas fees”.

 These fees stem from miners needing to be paid, as they often contribute a big portion towards processing transactions.